 Jack shifted his lower jaw, something he did when thinking things through.

-"Well…I've got some veg' in the cupboards that I just bought early yesterday, and I think there's a bottle of Soy Sauce somewhere…You like stir fry?"
+"Well…I've got some veg' in the cupboards that I just bought early yesterday, and some noodles, and I think there's a bottle of Soy Sauce somewhere…You like stir fry?"

 "Yes sir…I'll make it."